Undermount Sink vs. Drop-in Sink. A Debate

-What is a Top-Mount Sink?
+What is a Drop-in Sink?

 Wondering how the sink sits firmly in its place?
 Well, after placing the sink in the available space, you can secure it by clamping the sink under the kitchen cabinet.
 All the plumbing work goes under the cabinet, creating a neat, finished look.